Finiteness of pointed maps to moduli spaces of polarized varieties: Applications: Dimension bound and inheriting hyperbolicity

-Now, by the above pointed finiteness property, for every $c$ in $C$, the evaluation $\mathrm{ev}_c:M\to U$ has finite fibres over $U\setminus \Delta$.
-This implies that, for every $c$ in $C$, the variety $M$ is Brody hyperbolic modulo the closed subset $\mathrm{ev}_c^{-1}(\Delta)$.
-In particular, $M$ is Brody hyperbolic modulo This concludes the proof. \end{proof}
+\end{theorem} \begin{proof} Since $M$ is of finite type, by Theorem \ref{thm:from_kob_to_pointed_rigidity}, for every $c$ in $C$, the evaluation $\mathrm{ev}_c:M\to U$ has zero-dimensional, and thus finite, fibres over $U\setminus \Sigma$.
+This implies that, for every $c$ in $C$, the variety $M$ is hyperbolic modulo the closed subset $\mathrm{ev}_c^{-1}(\Sigma)$.
+In particular, $M$ is hyperbolic modulo